Home »

 C program to search an item in the linked list using recursion

-Here, we are going to learn how to search an item in the linked list using recursion using C program?
+In this tutorial, we will learn how to search an item in the linked list using recursion using the C program?

 Create a linked list, search the specified items into a created linked list using the recursion, and print the index.